 Text paper is basic, thin paper similar to what you put in a copy machine or printer at home.
 Heavier weight paper refers to its thickness.
 For example, 70 lb paper is thinner than 100 lb paper.
 Thick, premium paper is considered to be 100 lb cardstock and higher.
 It conveys quality to your customers.

 Thin paper works just fine for daily specials because they are constantly changing.
 And thin paper brochures are easy to take with you, making them ideal for carryout options and promotional flyers.
-If your restaurant offers dishes and drinks in a dining room, you’ll want to provide a more durable and permanent menu to your customers
+If your restaurant offers dishes and drinks in a dining room, you’ll want to provide a more durable and permanent menu to your customers.

 Do you want your menu to be folded or flat?
 A flat format is recommended for menus with fewer selections.
 It can be printed single or double-sided.
 To accommodate more menu items, choose a half-fold, Z-fold (accordion format with three sections), or tri-fold (booklet format with three sections) style.
 Whether you print single or double-sided also depends upon how many menu options you offer.